The architecture is the deliverable. The components are the evidence.

 The Component Library Architecture engagement is the architecture-first version.
 Token pipeline authored in W3C DTCG, transformed through Style Dictionary, output as CSS custom properties + JS exports + Tailwind config.
 Framework adapters designed before any components ship, with SSR + bundle-size + interop tested as architectural invariants.
 Component contract template authored as the boilerplate every component in the library conforms to.
 AAA-bucket floor (the 9 + 2) threaded through every layer.
 CEM authoring as a first-class concern so HELiXiR can serve agent-readable component lookup.
 The architecture is signed; the reference components are the proof.

-Anchored on HELiX — open-source, in production, externally audited.
+Anchored on HELiX — open-source, in production, readable end-to-end.
 The same architecture pattern, applied to your specific stack.

 What ships